Jakob Eriksson: Research

 Eriksson primary research interest was in diseases of crops with primary focus on mildew and parasitic fungus.
 The most significant finding of his research work was to describe the special forms within morphologically similar species of rust fungi.
 His conclusion was rust fungi are specialized and they are biologically different although they exhibit similarity in morphology.
 Studies of fungal plant pathogen at cellular level by Eriksson provided the better understanding of the infection process and also contributed to the plant breeding programs.
 Besides working on rust, Eriksson also studied a lot of other pathogens including clover rot, potato disease and fungus, fruit scab and mold, felt sick on carrot, floral and branch disease in fruit trees, spinach mildew and gooseberry mildew.
 Eriksson is considered to be first in writing the growers manual on fungal diseases.
-Eriksson published several books and monographs during his academic career.
+Eriksson published several books and monographs during his academic career and edited three exsiccatae, among them the well-known series Fungi parasitici Scandinavici exsiccati.
 He also travelled to different countries in Europe.
 He participated in several international conferences as a representative of the Swedish government.
 The credit for establishment of plant physiological laboratory in Erescati near Stockholm goes to him.